Jordan says Israel aims to expel Palestinians from Gaza | Law-Order

 Jordan says Israel aims to expel Palestinians from Gaza

 an unequivocal demand for ending this war; a war that is within the legal definition of genocide."
-The extent of destruction and indiscriminate bombing of thousands of civilians belies Israel's avowed goal of seeking to wipe out Hamas, Safadi added.
-Safadi also said that major differences had surfaced in talks between a delegation of Arab ministers and U.S. Secretary of State Antony Blinken in Washington last Friday over the U.S. administration's military support for Israel and its refusal to call for a ceasefire.
+Asked to respond, Israeli government spokesperson Eylon Levy said: "These are, of course, outrageous and false accusations."
+"Israel is fighting to defend itself from the monsters who perpetrated the Oct.
+7 massacre, and the purpose of our campaign is to bring those monsters to justice and ensure they can never again hurt our people," he added.
+Israel has been urging Gaza civilians to relocate from battlegrounds for their own safety and would like to see others echo that call, he said.

-Jordan's foreign minister, Ayman Safadi, on Sunday said that Israel was implementing a policy of pushing Palestinians out of Gaza through a war that he said meets the "legal definition of genocide".
+Jordan's foreign minister, Ayman Safadi, on Sunday said that Israel was implementing a policy of pushing Palestinians out of Gaza through a war that he said meets the "legal definition of genocide", allegations that Israel rejected as "outrageous".

 Safadi also said that major differences had surfaced in talks between a delegation of Arab ministers and U.S. Secretary of State Antony Blinken in Washington last Friday over the U.S. administration's military support for Israel and its refusal to call for a ceasefire.